 The Difference Between Counselling And Psychotherapyby Dr Emma Gray - 5th March, 2013

 There are over 500 different types of talking therapy all aimed at helping people to resolve psychological, interpersonal and behavioural problems including anxiety, depression, low self esteem, eating disorders (including anorexia nervosa, bulimia nervosa, binge eating disorder), relationship problems, stress and panic.
-These psychological treatments each have their own name for example Cognitive Behavioural Therapy, Solution Focused Therapy, Psychodynamic Counselling, Gesalt Therapy, Family Therapy, Marriage Counselling.
+These psychological treatments each have their own name for example Cognitive Behavioural Therapy, Solution Focused Therapy, Psychodynamic Counselling, Gestalt Therapy, Family Therapy, & Marriage Counselling.
 This vast array of talking therapies, although providing lots of choice for the individual looking to resolve a mental health problem, means that, amongst the lay person there is some confusion about what is going to be helpful.

 Counselling and Psychotherapy appear to be the two main umbrella terms used to describe talking therapies but confusingly these are used differently by different therapist with there being no universal agreement regarding definition.
 Some therapists will use the terms counselling and psychotherapy to differentiate between the length of treatment and depth of the exploration i.e. a focus on current issues versus past experiences, however there is no consistency in the use of the terms with them on the whole being used interchangeably.